influxdata/telegraf/docs/CONFIGURATION.md

   stateful plugins on termination of Telegraf.
 If the file exists on start, the state in the file will be restored for the plugins.

+- **enable_statefile_persist_interval**:
+  If set to true, the agent will persist it's state at a regular interval set by statefile_persist_interval.

+- **statefile_persist_interval**:
+  The interval of time at which the state is peristed into the statefile.

+- **round_statefile_persist_interval**:
+  Rounds persist interval to 'interval' ie, if interval="10s" then always persist state on :00, :10, :20, etc.

 - **always_include_local_tags**:
   Ensure tags explicitly defined in a plugin will *always* pass tag-filtering via `taginclude` or `tagexclude`.
 This removes the need to specify local tags